-Trump: Imminent threat from Soleimani 'doesn't really matter'
+Trump: Timing of threat from Soleimani 'doesn't really matter'

 When pressed on whether intelligence officers offered concrete evidence on that point, Esper said: “I didn’t see one with regards to four embassies.”

-Reporting by Lisa Lambert and Patricia Zengerle; editing by Jonathan Oatis and Tom Brown
+Reporting by Lisa Lambert, Patricia Zengerle and Sarah Lynch; editing by Jonathan Oatis and Tom Brown